jic-dtool/jic-dtool.github.io/index.md

 Having the data and metadata packaged as a self contained whole makes it easy to move around and organise.
-Furthermore, the tools work with both traditional file system storage as well as cloud options such as Amazon S3 and Microsoft Azure storage giving researchers the ability to chose the storage solution that best suits their needs.
+Furthermore, the tools work with both traditional file system as well as cloud options such as Amazon S3 and Microsoft Azure giving researchers the ability to chose the storage solution that best suits their needs.

 <img class="outer" src="{{ site.url }}/assets/images/move_and_organise_boxes_easily.png" alt="Move and organise data easily" />